 The modification of filter length is intended for improving the performance for out-of-loop post processing in case of low-resolution coding and upscaling.
 The RPR filters (used in-loop) were already changed to 12 tap in ECM (6-tap for chroma), whereas the upscaling filters for luma were still 8-tap.

-Decision (BF): Increase the syntax element for signalling lambda in ARMC from 9 to 10 bits.
+Decision (BF): Increase the size of the syntax element for signalling lambda in ARMC from 9 to 10 bits.

 Decision (SW): Modify upscaling filters (post processing for upscaling into original resolution) such that they are identical with motion compensation filters.